What is Nourishment According to Ayurveda?

 Health or disease for our planet

-In conclusion, the definition of nourishment according to Āyurveda cannot be simplistic or given only on a single dimension.
-As Caraka states in Sūtrasthāna, Chapter 25, Sūtra 30, wholesome food gives nourishment and unwholesome food gives disease.
-This is a key Sūtra to help us understand that by choosing a healthy or nourishing diet we are also choosing a healthy planet.
+In conclusion, the definition of nourishment according to ?yurveda cannot be simplistic or given only on a single dimension.
+As Caraka states in S?trasth?na, Chapter 25, S?tra 30, wholesome food gives nourishment and unwholesome food gives disease.
+This is a key S?tra to help us understand that by choosing a healthy or nourishing diet we are also choosing a healthy planet.
 When we choose unwholesome foods we are also contributing in a concrete manner to destroy our planet.

 Thus, our responsibility is not limited to our body or even to our own happiness.
 Our food choices are contributing to over thirty percent of greenhouse emissions and are clearly destroying the planet.
-What is nourishment in Āyurveda?
+What is nourishment in ?yurveda?
 It is the conscious ability to love our body, our minds and our planet.

 Copyright © 2016 EIVS GmbH